ITT-25/assignment-05-cnn-realdegrees-1/README.md

 > 💡 Hand bounding box detection and gesture recognition works quite well in darker conditions but it is *highly* recommended to be in a bright environment

 **Known Issues**
-There are some tensorflow and mediapipe warning logs that I was unable to get rid of without a bunch of unnecessary guards and environment variable overrides so I just kept them there, they can be ignored.
+- There are some tensorflow and mediapipe warning logs that I was unable to get rid of without a bunch of unnecessary guards and environment variable overrides so I just kept them there, they can be ignored.
+- Program startup takes a while due to model loading, once the cv2 window opens the program is fully ready